 Kam – If Ally leaves the door wide open when she’s outside, there is probably a reason.

 I at least got to have a sleep-in the next morning (8am instead of 6am) and after plowing through a chunk of big assignment I looked up and realised it was 1pm.
 I hadn’t even eaten breakfast yet!
 With references, paragraphs and other assignment-y things buzzing around my head, I needed a quick fueling up so I could dive back into in.
 That’s where a pulverizing blender comes in handy for some fast nosh.
 Nothing makes me happier than chopping, dropping and turning a dial to make breakfast.

 This shake makes enough for two people, but I drank it all and was full until 3pm when I made lunch.
 Chia seeds always give me an amazingly sustained energy boost while you might already know that I love kiwi fruit.
-Home-made magnesium and potassium rich almond milk went in with some liver-lovin’ lecithin and some super ripe bananas.
+Home-made magnesium and potassium rich almond milk went in with some super ripe bananas.
 All this with a cup of water added ended up being the consistency of a thick milkshake – oh and it tasted divine

 - 2 kiwi fruit - halved and flesh scooped out

 - 1 cup almond milk (see notes for raw/nut-free)

 - Combine all ingredients in blender or food processor and process until smooth (chia seeds will still be visible)

 - Serve in two glasses or store half the batch in air tight container or bottle to enjoy up to 8 hours later.

 - Squid & Chorizo Salad with Bitter Greens + Smoked Paprika Aioli - February 11, 2015